practical-bootcamp/k8s-grader/README.md

 **Please note that is http but not https!**

 ## Get the minikube key
-1. Download labsuser.pem from AWS Academy Learner Lan
+1. Download labsuser.pem from AWS Academy Learner Lab
 2. Upload to k8s/minikube
 3. Open Terminal and run ```chmod 400 labsuser.pem```
 4. Run